Four High-Protein Vegetarian Alternatives to Soy

 "Yes!
 The idea that factory-farm chicken is pretty gross and completely unhealthy (fecal soup, anyone?) is spreading to the non-vegetarian community!"

-Four Vegetarian Protein Foods Not Named Tofu or Tempeh
+Four Plant-Based Protein Foods Not Named Tofu or Tempeh

-Since the healthy alternatives on Chris's list weren't vegetarian, I decided to use the post as inspiration for my own "Four Alternatives" list: four high-protein, non-soy, vegetarian foods.
-I have nothing against soy as long as it's minimally processed, but a lot of people seem to think that's the only decent source of protein out there for vegetarians.
+Since the healthy alternatives on Chris’s list weren’t vegetarian, I decided to use the post as inspiration for my own “Four Alternatives” list: four vegan protein sources that aren’t soy.
+I have nothing against soy as long as it’s minimally processed, but a lot of people seem to think that’s the only decent source of plant-based protein, when it’s not.
+(For example, it’s not even included in our plant-based protein powder.)

 Seitan